Content Styling

 Graphical Fonts and Icons

 You can call either the Font Awesome or Material Design graphical fonts in your text to be more precise about what buttons or icons to click in the TrueNAS web interface.
-Below are examples of icons that are already being used on the Docs website, along with the exact code you would add to the Markdown file to call that icon.
+Below are examples of icons we already use on the Docs website, along with the exact code you would add to the Markdown file to call that icon.

 To find icons that you can include with your text, please refer to the Material Design or Font Awesome Icon Libraries.
-Note that only the Free and Solid Font Awesome icons are supported.
+Note that we only support the Free and Solid Font Awesome icons.

-To improve accessibility assistance, please be sure to use the aria-hidden and title fields with your icon.
-This allows users that require accessibility assistance like screen readers to be able to know what icon is being used.
+To improve accessibility assistance, please use the aria-hidden and title fields with your icon.
+This allows users who require accessibility assistance like screen readers to know what icon is being used.

 Icon Examples